Mulholland Drive (film): Filming

 The script was later rewritten and expanded when Lynch decided to transform it into a feature film.
 Lynch explained the process of developing an ending for the unfinished story: "The day came when I got the greenlight to turn it into a feature, and I had zero ideas.
 I just hadn’t been thinking about it.
 Then came the day I needed to get those ideas, and that night, I sat down during my meditation and in there, I say like a string of pearls, all the ideas came, all at once, and there it was."

 He added that, "Now, looking back, I see that [the film] always wanted to be this way.
 It just took this strange beginning to cause it to be what it is."
 The result was an extra eighteen pages of material that included the romantic relationship between Rita and Betty and the events that occurred after the blue box was opened.
 Watts was relieved that the pilot was dropped by ABC.
 She found Betty too one-dimensional without the darker portion of the film that was put together afterward.
 Most of the new scenes were filmed in October 2000, funded with $7 million from French production company StudioCanal.

 Theroux described approaching filming without entirely understanding the plot: "You get the whole script, but he might as well withhold the scenes you're not in, because the whole turns out to be more mystifying than the parts.
 David welcomes questions, but he won't answer any of them ...
 You work kind of half-blindfolded.
 If he were a first-time director and hadn't demonstrated any command of this method, I'd probably have reservations.
 But it obviously works for him."
 Theroux noted that the only answer Lynch did provide was that he was certain that Theroux's character, a Hollywood director, was not meant to be Lynch.
 Watts stated that she tried to bluff Lynch by pretending she had the plot figured out, and that he delighted in the cast's frustration.
-Ben Stiller visited the set one day, Lynch thought he was an extra so he offered him a background role, but he declined as he wasn't looking for work.
+Ben Stiller visited the set one day; Lynch thought he was an extra and offered him a background role, but he declined.

 "I'm not going to lie: I felt very vulnerable," Laura Harring said of filming the sex scene between Harring and Watts' characters.
 "I was in my dressing room and was on the verge of tears.
 It's hard.
 There are a lot of people there ...
 Naomi and I were friends.
 It was pretty awkward."

 Soundtrack

-The album progresses much like a typical Lynch film, opening with a quick, pleasant Jitterbug and then slowly delving into darker string passages, the twangy guitar sounds of '50s diner music and, finally, the layered, disturbing, often confusing underbelly of the score.